-The Group and the Company measures the carrying amount of the liability for remaining coverage at the end of each reporting period as the liability for remaining coverage at the beginning of the period:
+The Company measures the carrying amount of the liability for remaining coverage at the end of each reporting period as the liability for remaining coverage at the beginning of the period:

-- Plus contributions received in the period; - Minus takaful acquisition cash flows; - Plus any amounts relating to the amortisation of the takaful acquisition cash flows recognised as an expense in the reporting period for the group; - Plus any adjustment to the financing component, where applicable; - Minus the amount recognised as takaful revenue for the services provided in the period; - Minus any investment component paid or transferred to the liability for incurred claims.
+- · Plus contributions received in the period; - Minus takaful acquisition cash flows; - Plus any amounts relating to the amortisation of the takaful acquisition cash flows recognised as an expense in the reporting period for the group; - Plus any adjustment to the financing component, where applicable; - Minus the amount recognised as takaful revenue for the services provided in the period; - Minus any investment component paid or transferred to the liability for incurred claims.

-The Group and the Company estimates the liability for incurred claims as the fulfilment cash flows related to incurred claims.
-The fulfilment cash flows incorporate, in an unbiased way, all reasonable and supportable information available without undue cost or effort about the amount, timing and uncertainty of those future cash flows, they reflect current estimates from the perspective of the Group and the Company, and include an explicit adjustment for non-financial risk (the risk adjustment).
-The Group and the Company does not adjust the future cash flows for the time value of money and the effect of financial risk for the measurement of liability for incurred claims that are expected to be paid within one year of being incurred.
+The Company estimates the liability for incurred claims as the fulfilment cash flows related to incurred claims.
+The fulfilment cash flows incorporate, in an unbiased way, all reasonable and supportable information available without undue cost or effort about the amount, timing and uncertainty of those future cash flows, they reflect current estimates from the perspective of the Company, and include an explicit adjustment for non-financial risk (the risk adjustment).
+The Company does not adjust the future cash flows for the time value of money and the effect of financial risk for the measurement of liability for incurred claims that are expected to be paid within one year of being incurred.